 Field-hunting tip

-Look in oxidized hydrothermal polymetallic ore deposits country — that is the host setting where arsenogoyazite typically forms.
+Look in oxidized hydrothermal polymetallic ore deposits country, the host setting where arsenogoyazite typically forms.
 If you start seeing arseniosiderite, scorodite, tsumcorite in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.